 About Mohs Micrographic Surgery

-Welcome to Macaione and Papa Dermatology Associates.
-Mohs surgery uses a sophisticated microscopic method to examine, locate and remove cancerous cells in the skin.
-Mohs Micrographic Surgery ensures the highest possible cure rate.
+Mohs micrographic surgery uses a sophisticated microscopic method to examine, locate, and remove cancerous cells in the skin with the highest possible cure rate.

 We understand the term “skin cancer” can be a frightening one.
 Our staff will make certain that you receive friendly compassionate care as well as complete information about your condition and treatment.

 Skin cancer is the most common cancer in the United States with over one million cases diagnosed each year.
 Like cancer in other organs of the body, skin cancer results from uncontrolled, abnormal growth of cells and is caused by sunburns, ultraviolet light, heredity, or exposure to X-Rays.
 When the cells in the skin begin to grow in an abnormal fashion, a tumor will result.
 This tumor may be benign or malignant.

 A malignant tumor is considered a cancer and should be removed to prevent the possibility of invasion and destruction of surrounding normal tissue.
 While most skin cancers do not spread to other parts of the body, they frequently invade surrounding normal tissue, causing extensive destruction of skin.

 The most common types of skin cancer treated with Mohs micrographic surgery are basal cell carcinoma and squamous cell carcinoma.

 Mohs is a state-of-the-art-treatment for skin cancer that relies on the precision and accuracy of a microscope to trace the path of the tumor and ensure removal of skin cancer down to its roots.

 Mohs is most often used to treat basal and squamous cell carcinoma when: